 The demand for healthcare professionals has increased the need for life science classes and new space may be needed for the sciences over the next few years.
 The statewide transfer pathways in Exercise Science and Public Health, both growing fields, may also contribute to the need for more life science classes as well as space in the Health and Wellness Center.
-MCC is seeking a four-year college partner to create an Associate Degree in Nursing to Bachelor of Science in Nursing initiative that will be housed at MCC, which will require additional classroom and office use.
+MCC is working with Grand Valley State University to create an Associate Degree in Nursing to Bachelor of Science in Nursing initiative that will be housed at MCC, which will require additional classroom and office use.